 Petition for a Change of Name

-- Fill out a petition form and submit it to the local court;
+- Fill out a petition form and submit it to the local court

-- Receive a date for a court hearing on the petition;
+- Receive a date for a court hearing on the petition

-- Attend the hearing and bring your birth certificate.
+- Attend the hearing and bring your birth certificate

 Wisconsin imposes some restrictions on licensed professionals (such as doctors, nurses, and lawyers), who can't change their name if doing so would be unfair to another practitioner or mislead the public.
 Registered sex offenders are barred from changing their names as well.

-2. File the Appropriate Paperwork with Government Agencies
+File the Appropriate Paperwork With Government Agencies

 Contact your local Social Security office first and get your Social Security card updated.
-You can then go to the Wisconsin DMV to change your driver license or identification card.
+You can then go to the Wisconsin Department of Transportation to change your driver's license or identification card.
 Voter registration, car title certificates, and your birth certificate can then be updated.

-3. Start Using Your New Name
+Start Using Your New Name

-You'll also want to change your name with your bank, credit card company, insurance company, and utility providers.
+You'll also want to change your name with your bank, credit card company, insurance company, and utility provider.
 Don't forget to update your email and social media accounts.